The Floating City filled with pizza and gelato!

 St. Marks Square

 The heart of Venice.
-From this point you can find just about every tourist site you need to see.
-Stand in the very center of the square and take a 360° panorama; first with your camera, in an attempt to capture this much beauty on lens.
+From this point, you can find just about every tourist site you need to see.
+Stand in the very center of the square and take a 360° panorama; first with your camera, in an attempt to capture this much beauty on the lens.
 Then take some moments and let your eyeballs appreciate everything around you.

 Be weary of tourist traps:

 San Marco is filled with hungry and thirsty tourists who wish to sit in the infamous square surrounded by the beauties of Venice AND the restaurants are very aware of this.
 If you feel like sitting on the terrace outside and enjoying the views and people watching, don’t be alarmed to see bloated prices.
-Each table will add a couvert charge, which is normally around €2 and if you wish to enjoy a fine class of wine during the evening hours, that charge climbs to €6 because your drink comes with being serenaded by song and scenery.
+Each table will add a couvert charge, which is normally around €2 and if you wish to enjoy a fine glass of wine during the evening hours, that charge climbs to €6 because your drink comes with being serenaded by song and scenery.

 Saint Mark’s Basilica

-During the warmer months I have heard that it is best to go early because everyone wants to see this church and the lines can get extremely long.
-Fortunately in the winter time, the lines are not too bad.
+During the warmer months, I have heard that it is best to go early because everyone wants to see this church and the lines can get extremely long.
+Fortunately, in the winter time, the lines are not too bad.